hanfak/topics-to-learn/general-paradigms/design-architecture-aims/quality-attributes/throughput.md

 # Throughput

+- Amount of owrk done in time taken
 -  the maximum capacity of a machine or system
   - in factories to calculate how much work an assembly line can do in an hour or a day, or some other unit of time measurement.
   - the amount of data that can be passed around in a unit of time